 5.2 Breaches of the Code

 Research misconduct does not include honest errors or honest differences in interpretation or judgements of data.
-These errors are referred to as Breaches of the Code and are generally remedied within the School.
+These errors are called Breaches of the Code and are generally remedied within the School.

 5.3 Roles and Responsibilities